00b/BMWPyPod-CircuitPython/README.md

 * 30 pin iPod connector Breakout board from Elabguy.
 * Adafruit itsybitsy M4 express from Aadafruit.

-Itsybitsy communicates to both the RN52 and Car iPod interface via UART.
+Itsybitsy communicates to both the RN52 and Car iPod interface via UART/Serial.
-GPIO2 from RN52 monitored by Itsybitsy for changes.
+GPIO2 on RN52 monitored by Itsybitsy for changes.
+GPIO9 on RN52 used to put RN52 into cmd mode by IstyBitsy.
+Could just ground it as well.
 Audio passed directly from RN52 to ipod board.

 Hookup: